RCIC-UCI-Public/yaml2rpm-docs/README.rst

 2. Added manual integration of the github repo with Read the Docs (RTD) project https://docs.readthedocs.io/en/stable/guides/git-integrations.html

-   Note, manual integration involves creating integration in **Console -> Admin -> Integrations**  on RTD console and then adding this info to the github repo in **Settings -> Webhooks**
+   Note, manual integration involves

+   * creating integration in **Console -> Admin -> Integrations**  on RTD console
+   * and then adding this info to the github repo in **Settings -> Webhooks**

      Edit:

      - Payload URL (http url from RTD)
      - content type (application/json)
      - choose enable ssl verification

-   - choose let me select individual events and choose
+     - choose **let me select individual events** and choose

        - branch or tag creation
        - branch or tag deletion
        - pull requests
        - pushes
-     - Activw
+       - Active

      Save.
-After this is set andy changes to the github repo files per above events will trigger a build automatically.
+After this is set any changes to the github repo files per above events will trigger a build automatically.

    Had to add ``.readthedocs.yaml`` file in order to specify what type of a build RTD need to do.
 This is needed to fix a recent update to  urllib3 which